Gogebic Range: Present

-The Copper Peak Ski flying hill is located near Ironwood, Michigan.
-This facility is the only ski flying hill in the western hemisphere, and hosted 10 ski flying events between 1970 and 1994.
+The Copper Peak ski flying hill is located near Ironwood, Michigan.
+This facility is the only ski flying hill in the western hemisphere and hosted 10 ski flying events between 1970 and 1994.
 The 240-foot high tower on top of the Copper Peak hill allowed ski jumpers to fly over 500 feet through the air and provides views of three states and Lake Superior.
 Although currently not used, plans exist for renovating the facility and the resumption of competitive ski jumping at the hill.

-Gogebic County has 22 waterfalls, with ten more across the Montreal River in neighboring Iron County, Wisconsin.
-Ashland County, Wisconsin also has several waterfalls.
+Gogebic County has 22 waterfalls, with 10 more across the Montreal River in neighboring Iron County, Wisconsin.
 Significant waterfalls are located along the Presque Isle and Black rivers within half a mile (0.8 km) of Lake Superior.
 Other attractions on the east fork of the Montreal River that forms the Michigan–Wisconsin border northwest of Ironwood and Hurley include Superior Falls (which is bordered by 100 ft cliffs), Saxon Falls, Interstate Falls, and Peterson Falls.
 Major waterfalls in Iron County, Wisconsin include Rock Cut, Gile, Kimball, and Spring Camp Falls on the west fork of the Montreal River, Foster, Upson, and Potato River Falls on the Potato River, and Wren Falls on the Tyler Forks River.
-Major waterfalls in Ashland County, Wisconsin include Copper Falls and Brownstone Falls on the Bad River in Copper Falls State Park.
+Major waterfalls in Ashland County include Copper Falls and Brownstone Falls on the Bad River in Copper Falls State Park.

-With metals trading at unprecedented prices during the early 2010s commodity bubble, companies again explored the possibilities of mining in the Gogebic Range to extract remaining, lower-quality ore.
-The lower-grade Taconite ore of interest was located in the western portion of the Gogebic Range in Wisconsin.
+With metals trading at unprecedented prices during the early 2010s commodity bubble, companies again explored the possibilities of mining in the Gogebic Range to extract remaining lower-quality ore.
+The lower-grade taconite ore of interest was located in the western portion of the Gogebic Range in Wisconsin.
 Since the closure of the previous mines in the 1960s, the railroads serving the mining region were mostly abandoned and converted to rail trails.
 Unless lines could be reconstructed (at considerable expense), transportation would have to be by road, which would greatly limit the scope of any proposed mining project.
 Resumption of mining was generally not considered profitable, and concerns about the health and environmental impact to the region and Lake Superior resulting from the proposed massive miles-long open pit iron mines, associated industrial ore processing facilities, and crushed waste rock tailings disposal created much controversy among area residents and the Bad River Band of the Lake Superior Tribe of Chippewa Indians.
 Major areas of concern related to the proposed mining activities included the presence of extensive pristine wetlands that would be destroyed, the potential of acid mine drainage water pollution from iron sulfide present in the bedrock, the release of hazardous, carcinogenic airborne asbestos-like amphibole fibers from the blasting, crushing, transport, and processing of grunerite rock (containing asbestiform minerals) documented to be present in the bedrock, loss of forest and hunting land, and the industrialization of one of the most scenic undeveloped areas in Wisconsin.